rubenpazch/Group-our-transactions/README.md

 ## Extra Feature

-+ Click on checkout
++ Click on the checkout button of the specific wishlist.
-+ press button payment
++ Proceed with the payment.
-+ Notes.- After save the payment the wishlist will disappear from the list
++ Notes.- After saving the payment the wishlist will disappear from the list

 ![Preview](./docs/checkout.png)
 ![Preview](./docs/payment.png)

-## Screenshots of the app
+## Screenshots of the App

 ![Preview](./docs/login.png)
 ![Preview](./docs/register.png)